 When a shopper lands on a product detail page, if the measurements or fabric pattern aren’t the right fit, you can’t risk losing that potential customer to a competing brand.

 Making similar product suggestions is a tried-and-true approach to onsite personalization that will keep shoppers engaged.
-For instance, a retailer can suggest a skirt in a similar silhouette to the hero product, but that has a pattern and color they know the shopper would love, based on the customer’s purchasing history.
+For instance, a retailer can suggest a skirt in a similar silhouette to the hero product.
+This skirt will have a pattern and color they know the shopper would love, based on the customer’s purchasing history.
 Ultimately, personalized similar suggestions can help consumers discover the perfect product, faster.

 A retailer selling many similar styles can also boost product discoverability by surfacing more of their catalog at a glance.
 To drive higher revenue, they can tailor their personalization engine to display items at higher prices or with higher margins.

 This works especially well for shoppers looking for something very specific — like a desk or dresser that will fit properly and look great in an existing space.
-For instance, one major furniture retailer uses ViSenze’s “Similar Recommendations” feature to power a product carousel that drives up to 9.8% higher conversion rates than other types of suggestions.
+Take one major furniture retailer that uses ViSenze’s “Similar Recommendations” feature for instance.
+They use it to power a product carousel that drives up to 9.8% higher conversion rates than other types of suggestions.

 It’s not always easy for shoppers to track down the secondary products shown in those pictures.
 But a personalized “Shop the Look” feature can dramatically shorten the path from product discoverability to purchase.

-Visual AI from ViSenze can automatically detect exact matches to every item shown in a photoshoot — as well as similar products that align with the shopper’s style preferences — and serve these up as suggested products.
-This also spares digital merchandisers from having to manually identify what’s in each photo and create suggestions one by one, or painstakingly tailor product suggestions to different customer segments.
+Visual AI from ViSenze can automatically detect exact matches to every item shown in a photoshoot, as well as similar products that align with the shopper’s style preferences.
+It then serves these up as suggested products.
+This spares digital merchandisers from having to manually identify what’s in each photo and create suggestions one by one, or painstakingly tailor product suggestions to different customer segments.

-The results can be staggering: A global online fashion retailer uses this technology to generate $40 million in incremental revenue from their audience of young, trend-oriented consumers whenever they’re inspired to buy.
+The results can be staggering: A global online fashion retailer uses this technology to generate $40 million in incremental revenue.
+They do this from their audience of young, trend-oriented consumers whenever they’re inspired to buy.

-Not all shoppers want to buy exactly what the model is wearing — but that doesn’t mean they aren’t trying to put together an entire look.
+Not all shoppers want to buy exactly what the model is wearing.
+However, that doesn’t mean they aren’t trying to put together an entire look.
 An AI-driven “Complete the Look” product recommendation feed can suggest entirely new pairings and combinations of products that work well together — without any manual effort.

 These fresh and personalized curations are automatically pieced together due to shared style attributes associated with each product.
 For example, sunglasses, shoes, purses, and floppy hats tagged as sharing a “summer formal” style might show up as recommendations alongside chic sundresses.

-Such recommendations can help contextualize how a product can be styled and encourage shoppers to pick out a few coordinating pieces along the way to checkout.
+Such recommendations can help contextualize how to style a product.It further encourages shoppers to pick out a few coordinating pieces along the way to checkout.

 By tracking a customer’s browsing history, retailers can urge their audiences to keep shopping in a way that feels highly relevant, not random.
 Whether it involves email reminders or onsite personalization feeds, eCommerce brands can serve up an array of products that the shopper already engaged with.